Apotheosis

 Persepolis – courtesy of ballif – Pixabay

 Iran, the ancient Persia of today, is also full of important historical information.
-Queen Esther’s tomb is located in Hamadan and the prophet Daniel’s tomb is in Susa, an ancient capital of Persia.
-The country has multitudes of historical monuments proclaiming the glory of their ancient kings that are mentioned in the Bible.
-Persepolis, the city constructed by Darius the Great and sacked by Alexander the Great has spectacular ruins.
-The tomb of Cyrus the Great is still to be seen in Pasagarde and was itself visited by Alexander the Great.
+Queen Esther’s tomb is located in Hamadan, and the prophet Daniel’s tomb is in Susa, an ancient capital of Persia.
+The country has multitudes of historical monuments proclaiming the glory of its ancient kings who are mentioned in the Bible.
+Persepolis, the city constructed by Darius the Great and sacked by Alexander the Great, has spectacular ruins.
+The tomb of Cyrus the Great is still to be seen in Pasargadae and was itself visited by Alexander the Great.
 Some of the most striking historical monuments in the world are in Iran and beg to be visited by lovers of ancient history.

 israel-3146450_1280